 Physical therapy is a treatment approach that is designed to restore and enhance optimal physical function and mobility.
 Our therapists’ advanced training and specializations provide the needed skills to hone into the root cause and allow each treatment progression to be individualized.
 This conservative treatment approach often allows the patient to choose self-management of their diagnosis in lieu of surgery or other invasive approaches, and in some cases provides a helpful adjunct to these other procedures to provide maximum benefit.

 Pre-hab (Pre-Surgery Rehabilitation)

-BIG shock to the patient is when they get home and Block/epidural/Exparel/Post-op meds wear off.
+Often a big shock to the patient is when they get home and the Block/epidural/Exparel/Post-op meds wear off.
 The majority of times they lose the ability to lift affected limbs in and out of bed, gait pattern weakens and quad contraction decreases.
-Believe preparing the patient for that is KEY to a better recovery.
-Advising them to take pain meds around the clock and listening to nurses when advising them is recommended.
-For Total Hip patients advise on post-surgical precautions depending on which approach.
+We believe preparing the patient for that is KEY to a better recovery.
+Advising them to take pain meds as perscribed and listening to nurses when advising them is recommended.
+For our total joint patients we advise on post-surgical precautions depending on what proceedure they have undergone.

 Benefits of Physical Therapy

 Depending on the reason for treatment, benefits of physical therapy include:

 - Pain management with reduced need for opioids